partigabor/aromatica-old/content/items/vanilla.md

 bibFile = "static/files/bibliography.json"
 +++

->The aromatic seed pods of orchid species from America; fruit of Vanilla fragransSee also Tahitian vanilla; West Indian vanilla.
+>The aromatic seed pods of orchid species from America; fruit of Vanilla fragrans.
+See also Tahitian vanilla; West Indian vanilla.

 {{< load-photoswipe >}}